SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/02-select.md

 ### Eager Loading

-All related models are loaded at once.
-This provides minimum database round trips compared to lazy loading.
+All related models are loaded in the same query with join.

 #### One to One